Alias Reference¶

 Custom Aliases¶

-Add your own aliases in oradba_customer.conf:
+Add personal aliases and functions in oradba_customer.conf:

 # Custom SQL*Plus connections